jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to make a virtual environment
 ############################################################################################

+I can install it globally, which means it will always be available to any project on the computer, but a better way would be to put it in a `virtual environment`_ so that it is installed specifically for this project.

+A `virtual environment`_ is a separate folder where I can install `python packages`_ that my project needs.
+This helps me keep things that belong to the project in one place separate from other things on the computer.
+It means I can have a separate `virtual environment`_ for every project with only the programs_ that the project needs

 * I make a `virtual environment`_ with the venv_ :ref:`module<ModuleNotFoundError>`

   .. code-block:: shell